 Microsoft -Swiftkey keyboard

-Microsoft has an option to sign into your Microsoft account or set up an account to access and utilize more options .
-But I am just using and talking about the keyboard without signing in or setting up any account .
+Microsoft has an option to sign into your Microsoft account or set up an account to access and utilize more options.
+I am just using and talking about the keyboard without signing in or setting up any account.

 I have simply downloaded from the PlayStore and set up the keyboard for use without setting up an account.
 It is quite full featured as is and very customizable.

-Both keyboards are compatible when set as a default keyboard and no conflicting problems if you use a separate secure keyboard which automatically detects and activates when needed eg. Secure site information input and passwords .
+Both keyboards are compatible when set as a default keyboard.
+No conflicting problems if you use a separate secure keyboard which automatically detects and activates when needed e.g. Secure site information input and passwords.

-▪️Feels more useful for general use and with standard phone applications with its simple layout and set up.
+▪️ Feels more useful for general use, with standard phone applications and its simple layout and set up.

-▪️Has big a selection of downloadable themes but doesn’t have the option to use your iwn images and create custom themes. .
+▪️ Has a big selection of downloadable themes but doesn’t have the option to use your own images and create custom themes.